Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/README.md

 ## Cross Triggering in Vitis Unified Embedded IDE

 Embedded systems can be complex, that may contain multiple processors.
-Users may also need to debug across software and hardware domains and can use PS-PL cross triggering.
-However, In this simple tutorial, we will learn how we can debug over multiple processors using cross triggering.
+You may also need to debug across software and hardware domains and can use PS-PL cross triggering.
+However, in this simple tutorial, we learn how to debug over multiple processors using cross triggering.

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2024 Advanced Micro Devices, Inc</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright (C) 2020-2024, Advanced Micro Devices, Inc. All rights reserved.
+SPDX-License-Identifier: X11</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>